GetStream/Stream-Framework-Bench/README.md

 * The time it takes to read a feed
 * The fanout delay for feed updates

-# Stopping the stack
+## Stopping the stack

 fab delete_stack:stack=cassandra

-# Testing a different database backend
+# Testing another NoSQL database

 Fork Stream-Framework
 https://github.com/tschellenbach/stream-framework